-AAAS issues humanities "report card"tags: humanities
+AAAS issues humanities "report card"Historians in the News

 The American Academy of Arts and Sciences released a “Humanities Report Card” Tuesday to accompany its earlier, lengthier Heart of the Matter report on the state of the humanities and social sciences.
 The academy described the report card as a “snapshot of the current data illustrating where the humanities are today.”